tonethar/IGME-330-Master/notes/canvas-6.md

 <hr>

-4) Now create a new helper method to create at least 10 `ImageSprite` instances, and then add them to the `sprites` array.
-When you are done, it should look something like this (but not with the tiger image!)L
+4) Now create a new helper method - something like - `function createImageSprites(num,image){...}` - to create at least 10 `ImageSprite` instances, and then add them to the `sprites` array:
+  - be sure to call this new function AFTER the image has loaded - *look at the code carefully!* - otherwise you will get weird errors
+  - when you are done, run the code, it should look something like this (but not with the tiger image!):

 ![screenshot](./_images/sprity-4.jpg)